jasongraham/oldblog/_posts/2010-4-13-what_is_it_you_do_exactly_overview.markdown

 Anyway, I have a classic example of a digital transmission system in the image below.
 This could be thought of as a cell phone (with the whole part where the cell tower is involved conveniently removed) or perhaps a digital walkie-talky system.

-There are many steps involved; each of the boxes below is complicated enough to have a graduate level class dedicated to the 'basics' of its implementation.
+There are many steps involved; each of the boxes is complicated enough to have a graduate level class dedicated to the 'basics' of its implementation.
 But its easy enough to trace your way through the steps required.

 <!-- EXTENDED -->